shineishukla/Create-a-class-called-Author-/README.md

+# Create a class called "Author" in Java
-# Create a class Author with the following information.
+## Create a class Author with the following information:
 - Member variables : name (String), email (String), and gender (char)
 - Parameterized Constructor: To initialize the variables.
 Create a class Book with the following information.